 ABOVE: The War of 1812 memorial on Parliament Hill.

-I scoured Major's Hill Park for the statue of the Anishinabe Scout which for nearly a century sat at the base of the Samuel de Champlain sculpture at Nepean Point.
-Deemed inappropriate as the bronze sculpture appeared to kneel to Champlain, the figure was moved a decade ago across the street to the park where it was placed looking west towards Parliament Hill.
-The National Capital Commission has since moved the statue to storage pending re-development of the pedestrian walkway in that area.
-I would suggest it was equally inappropriate to place the Scout within feet of patio umbrellas from the adjacent terrace!
+I scoured Major’s Hill Park for the statue of the Anishinabe Scout, which sat at the base of the Samuel de Champlain sculpture at Nepean Point for nearly a century.
+Deemed inappropriate as the bronze sculpture appeared to kneel to Champlain, the figure was moved a decade ago across the street to the park, where it was placed looking west towards Parliament Hill.
+The National Capital Commission has since moved the statue to storage pending the re-development of the pedestrian walkway in that area.
+I would suggest placing the Scout within feet of patio umbrellas from the adjacent terrace was equally inappropriate!

-Crossing to the National Art Gallery, one sees The Three Watchmen sitting on a traffic island, looking for “danger emanating from both the supernatural and the everyday worlds”.
-Several historical plaques and pictograms overlook the Kichi Zibi (great river) as named by the Algonquin Anishinabe people highlighting the history of the area from the Indigenous perspective, but the displays are static, and one-dimensional.
+Crossing to the National Art Gallery, one sees The Three Watchmen sitting on a traffic island, looking for “danger emanating from both the supernatural and the everyday worlds.”
+Several historical plaques and pictograms overlook the Kichi Zibi (great river) as named by the Algonquin Anishinabe people highlighting the area’s history from the Indigenous perspective, but the displays are static and one-dimensional.
 A statue of Algonquin Chief Tessouat stands on the banks of the river below the Museum of History as he might have in life nearly 400 years ago.
 The plaque by the statue states in part, “the one-eyed chief was an undisputed leader and warrior feared by his enemies.
 A man of vision, he was a party to the first major alliance between the First Nations and the Europeans”.

 ABOVE: A makeshift memorial to the victims of residential schools on Parliament Hill.

-Consultations with, and guidance from Indigenous peoples is paramount on projects, and I understand these will take time to ensure their perspective shapes the telling of their history.
+Consultations with and guidance from Indigenous peoples are paramount on projects, and I understand these will take time to ensure their perspective shapes the telling of their history.
 It is not my place to say what the story of our collective history is.
-But the NCC can take some small initial steps that will guide Ottawans and tourists alike through a new voyage of discovery in this city.
-For example, years ago the NCC produced a self-guiding booklet entitled Discover the Hill.
+But the NCC can take some small steps to guide Ottawans and tourists alike through a new voyage of discovery in this city.
+For example, years ago, the NCC produced a self-guiding booklet entitled Discover the Hill.
 With Indigenous input—or indeed contract out the work entirely to First Nations—produce an Indigenous Ottawa Walk or similarly titled resource.
-Pair it with a free self-guided app, voiced by prominent Indigenous persons complete with maps, photos and in-depth historical information.
-Tell the full story of the Anishinabe Scout for instance.
+Pair it with a free self-guided app, voiced by prominent Indigenous persons, complete with maps, photos, and in-depth historical information.
+Tell the full story of the Anishinabe Scout, for instance.
 And beef up the NCC website with more information on Indigenous monuments and statuary in the region.